ciphermenial/ciphermenial.github.io/_posts/2022-06-13-configure-lxd-on-ubuntu.md

 /0/100/1f.5/0.0.0      /dev/sdb    disk           500GB HARDDISK
 ```

-To configure LXD you run lxd init.
+To configure LXD you run `lxd init`.
 Note that I am also setting the IPv4 address range for the bridge to 10.10.10.1/24.
 This will be used in other guides.
 Also because I am weird I set the ipv6 range to the lowest [unique local address](https://en.wikipedia.org/wiki/Unique_local_address) possible!
-You can select auto here for both.
+You can select auto here for both and take note of the IPv4 address range.

 ```
 Would you like to use LXD clustering? (yes/no) [default=no]: no